Keith Self: Goebbels quotes

 Self has faced public scrutiny for invoking quotes made by the Nazi propagandist Joseph Goebbels.
 In 2010, while running for the Republican primary for his second term as judge, Self quoted Goebbels, saying "If you tell a lie big enough and keep repeating it, people will eventually come to believe it" while disparaging his opponent, John Muns.
 Self did not recant his statement, despite concern from his own party for invoking a Nazi, and posted the quote on his website.
 Some fellow party members, such as Dixie Clem and Jodie Anne Laubenberg dismissed the quote as "just a quote".

 During a March 2025 congressional hearing, Self, in an attempt to compare the answers of former executive director of the Disinformation Governance Board, Nina Jankowicz, to Goebbels, said "I'll leave you and I'll yield back a little bit of my time, a direct quote from Joseph Goebbels; It is the absolute right of the state to supervise the formation of public opinion and I think that may be what we're discussing here".

 Misgendering incident

 During a March 2025 hearing, Self misgendered Sarah McBride, the first openly transgender member of Congress, repeatedly identifying her as "Mr. McBride".
 McBride responded by misgendering Self saying, "Thank you, Madam Chair".
 Bill Keating, interrupting McBride, criticized Self, saying, "Have you no decency?" and told Self he would not continue the hearing unless he would refer to McBride by her preferred title.
 Self subsequently adjourned the hearing.

+He later commented in an interview about the incident saying that while McBride "can live however he wants," official congressional proceedings must prioritize "the truth" over what Self described as a "fantasy."

+17th Amendment Repeal

+In June 2026, Self introduced a resolution to repeal the Seventeenth Amendment to the United States Constitution, which provides for the direct election of U.S. senators.
+The proposed repeal would take away the power of voters to elect senators, instead letting the state legislatures appoint senators.
+Self, along with eight other co-sponsors, argued that abolishing direct election of senators would restore "constitutional balance and make the Senate more accountable to the people of Texas and every other state in the union."